MileHacker Logo

 • Secure personal network.

-• Explore Solis Wi-Fi options for global connectivity.
+• Explore Solis Wi-Fi options for international connectivity.

 Language & Translation

-English and Swahili are Kenya's official languages.
-English is common in tourism, while Swahili is utilized daily.
+The english language and Swahili are Kenya's official languages.
+English is common within tourism, while Swahili is utilized daily.
 Luhya is spoken locally.
 Learning basic Swahili phrases shows respect.
 The Google Translate app (with offline Swahili) is useful.

 Language Tools